 Vivid Crag enters the battlefield tapped with two charge counters on it.

-, Remove a charge counter from Vivid Crag: Add one mana of any color to your mana pool.
+, Remove a charge counter from Vivid Crag: Gain one mana of any colour.

 Vivid Crag Discussion

 3 weeks ago

 Thanks for looking at the mana.
 I'm not sure about it since I haven't played yet (and next get together is probably in a month or so), but I think you make a valid case with the tapped lands.
 I want to try out the new MDFCs and I found out i have the U/R and U/B duals lying around.
 I've swapped them and Interplanar Beacon for Temple of Deceit, Vivid Crag and Creeping Tar Pit.
 What others would you recommend cutting for more basics?

 Perhaps you're right on the 3cmc artifacts too, even though I'd say commander's sphere is decent because it cycles for free when you don't need it anymore.
 I might add Rakdos Signet and cut Chromatic Lantern.

 True that's a combo.
 I don't think I'll run it beause I don't have the cards currently interesting loop for sure though!